 Postdoc Benefits Program Charges

 If a postdoc chooses to enroll in the Postdoctoral Benefits Program, the monthly single coverage premium must be paid for each Postdoc Scholar or Fellow¹ by the Principal Investigator (PI), grant, or department, or internal funds.
 Additional coverage levels (postdoc + 1 and postdoc + family) may also be paid for by PI/grant/department funds—this is at each PI’s discretion and contingent upon available funding.
-Any coverage level (beyond single) not being paid for by the PI will be charged to the postdoc and the premium will be taken out of his/her paycheck monthly.
+Any coverage level (beyond single) not being paid for by the PI will be charged to the postdoc and the premium will be taken out of their paycheck monthly.